An Intuitionistic Formula Hierarchy Based on High-School Identities: Proof Rules as Equalities

-In order to prove the main theorem of this section, Theorem~\ref{thm:embed}, we shall need to establish Lemma~\ref{lem:equations} on \emph{formal} equalities, where ``$=$'' denotes definitional equality modulo commutativity of multiplication.\footnote{Assuming working also modulo associativity is not required because it is built-in: as we said, the products and sums are always associated to the right by the functions $\nplus{}{}$ and $\ntimes{}{}$ (and hence by the other functions as well).}
+In order to prove the main theorem of this section, Theorem~\ref{thm:embed}, we shall need to establish Lemma~\ref{lem:equations} on \emph{formal} equalities, where ``$=$'' denotes multiset equality of terms, or, more precisely, we will have the formal equality $b_1^{c_1}\cdots b_i^{c_i}\cdots b_j^{c_j}\cdots b_n^{c_n} = b_1^{c_1}\cdots b_j^{c_j}\cdots b_i^{c_i}\cdots b_n^{c_n}$, for any $1\leq i,j\leq n$.
+We use multiset equality because it allows us to work modulo commutativity and associativity of multiplication (conjunction), and as it is in common usage when presenting sequent calculi.

-But, we first point out that the normalization function $\enf{-}$ provides a wait to classify propositional formulas while preserving isomorphism. \begin{theorem} For every propositional formula $F$, there is an isomorphic formula $e\in \mathcal{D}\cup\mathcal{C}$, where the classes $\mathcal{D}$, $\mathcal{C}$, and $\mathcal{B}$ are defined simultaneously as follows,
+But, we first point out that the normalization function $\enf{-}$ provides a way to classify propositional formulas while preserving isomorphism. \begin{theorem} For every propositional formula $F$, there is an isomorphic formula $e\in \DNF\cup\CNF$, where the classes $\DNF$, $\CNF$, and $\Base$ are defined simultaneously as follows,

 or, in exponential polynomial notation: